 Diagnosing the N75 Valve

-If you do want to try testing the N75 valve anyway, there are a few things that you can check, such as the relay that feeds the N75 valve.
+If you want to try testing your N75 valve anyway, there are a few things that you can check, such as the relay that powers the N75 valve.
 This is a simple test of hooking up power to the relay terminals and checking for switch operation of the relay.
-If the relay doesn’t switch on and off as you provide power to the power terminals, then you it might just be a relay issue, which can be fixed by swapping out the relay with a new one.
+You will be able to audibly hear the sound of the relay switching and also feel the movement of the internal switch.
+If the relay doesn’t switch on and off as you provide power to the power terminals, then it might just be a relay issue, which can be fixed by swapping out the relay with a new one.

 Another test that you can do is to check the internal resistance of the N75 valve via the two leads where the electrical connector plugs into.
-The resistance value is supposed to be somewhere between 25-35 Ohms.
-My N75 valve had a reading of 30.1 Ohms across leads.
+According to my Bentley repair manual, the resistance value is supposed to be somewhere between 25-35 Ohms.
+My N75 valve had a reading of 30.1 Ohms across the two leads.

-Finally, you can even use the VCDS software to run tests where you can actually hear the N75 running to see if it works.
+Finally, you can use the VCDS software on a computer, connected via OBDII port to run tests where you can actually hear the N75 running, to see if it works.
 But even with the these various tests showing me that my N75 valve was working properly, it still ended up being a bad part that needed replacing.

 Diagnosing and Replacing the N75 Valve

-The first thing to do is to disconnect the electrical connector to the N75 valve, which is done by pressing down on both sides of the connector (on the metal clips seen below) and pulling off.
-To make things easy and to avoid mixing up any vacuum lines, I would just bring your new N75 valve cover and taking connections off the existing N75 valve and swapping them over to the new N75 valve one-by-one.
+The first thing to do is to disconnect the electrical connector to the N75 valve, which is done by pressing down on both sides of the connector (on the metal clips seen below) and pulling it off.
+To make things easy and to avoid mixing up any vacuum lines, I would take the connections off of the existing N75 valve one-by-one and swapping them over to the new valve.

 You’ll also need a few hose clamps so that you can reinstall the vacuum connections to the N75 valve.
 The original clamps are single ear clamps, which you could technically replace them with new ones, but it’s a lot easier to go back with worm gear clamps.